vahid-en/MyPrj/README.md

 # MyPrj
-A TstProject to learn more.
+A TstProject to learn Git, Github and C++.